Parents & Community

 Another important initiative was to appoint people who had experience of School Boards, either in the role of parent or teacher, to the position of Regional Board Liaison Officer.
 The task of the RBLO is to support School Boards in their particular regions in developing their spirituality as well as supporting them with advice about Board meeting procedures and issues with their Board constitution.

 Catholic schools in the Diocese of Rockhampton are fortunate to have School Boards to support and nurture them.
-They are ably supported by very experienced Board Liaison Officers and staff from DCEO and are well placed to meet future challenges.
+They are ably supported by very experienced Board Liaison Officers and staff from CEO and are well placed to meet future challenges.

 School and College Boards in the Diocese of Rockhampton are constituted to enable these collaborative practices to be employed:

 - the ongoing development of the Catholic ethos of the school, which means promoting the school as a centre of evangelisation (in partnership, where appropriate, with a parish or other Church agencies) in fidelity to the teachings of the Church, diocesan authority, and the special spirituality that animates the school community;